-The environmental objectives in this plan are legally binding and have been approved by the Welsh Minister for Natural Resources and the Secretary of State for the Environment, Food and Rural Affairs.
+The environmental objectives in this plan are legally binding and have been approved by the Welsh Minister for Natural Resources.
 It fulfils the requirements of the EU WFD and statutory guidance from government.
-It replaces the plan published in 2009, except in Wales, for the economic analysis of water use (2009 Annex K) and adapting to climate change (2009 Annex H).
+It replaces the plan published in 2009, except for the economic analysis of water use (2009 Annex K) and adapting to climate change (2009 Annex H).

-The plan includes information on:
+The plan includes information on;